1. What is the Rockaway Quarry?

 The Rockaway Quarry Reclamation Plan is a comprehensive effort to reclaim the nonoperational quarry (“Quarry Parcel” in the above map) located in the Rockaway Beach neighborhood of the City of Pacifica.
 The definition of “reclamation” is provided in Question #3, below.

 Since the Quarry closed in 1987, it has not been fully reclaimed in accordance with City of Pacifica and State of California requirements.
 The current property owner, Preserve @ Pacifica LLC, has committed to reclaiming the Quarry in accordance with all applicable standards.
-Reclamation of the Quarry requires approval of a Quarry Use Permit by the City of Pacifica in accordance with Section 9-2.04 of the Pacifica Municipal Code.
+Reclamation of the Quarry requires approval of a Quarry Use Permit by the City of Pacifica in accordance with Section 9-2.04 of the Pacifica Municipal Code, in addition to other City and state/federal agency approvals as outlined in the Draft Environmental Impact Report.

 The Reclamation Plan’s primary elements include grading and drainage improvements to render the site safe for future reuse in accordance with City of Pacifica land use regulations, and to restore a more natural, pre-mining appearance to the site’s topography.
 The Quarry Reclamation Plan will also include invasive species removal, revegetation with native species, wetland mitigation, and trail improvements to allow for safe public access throughout the site.
 The grading work will involve import of approximately 1,000,000 cubic yards of fill material over a period of approximately four years.